alexclassroom/connect-polylang-elementor/README.md

 ## Changelog

+## 2.3.1
+* Fix Widget initialization on Elementor 3.7.

 ## 2.3.0
 * Added dropdown controls to show on mouse hover and drop to up.
 * Added Elementor Kit translation support.